OpenEPaperLink/Tag_FW_EFR32xG22/readme.md

 - A local install of Silicon Labs [SLC-CLI](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-tools-slc-cli/02-installation) and its dependencies (Java runtime).
 - make or cmake
-- ARM GCC for embedded > v12 installed on your system
+- ARM GCC for embedded >= v12 installed on your system

 For building in Docker:
 - A working Docker install

 For flashing firmware:
 - [Simplicity Commander](https://www.silabs.com/developers/simplicity-studio/simplicity-commander) or a debug probe of your choice with support for EFR32BG22
+  - Note that in order to unlock factory-locked devices (such as Solum), you will need a JLink-based debugger
 - The correct wiring between your debug probe and your device's debug port.

+See [the wiki](https://github.com/OpenEPaperLink/OpenEPaperLink/wiki/Flashing-SiLabs-based-M3-Newton-Displays) for more details on the firmware flashing process.

 ### Building firmware